 Guided Rock Climbing works well on a 1:1 or 1:2 basis (instructor to participant) and can be booked from one day to a week in duration.

-*Our pricing structure is based on a 1:1 ratio, with an additional fee of £20 per person for any extra participants: £180 for one day decreasing to £140 per day for five days.
+*Our pricing structure is based on a 1:1 ratio, with an additional fee of £20 per day for all extra participants: £180 for one day decreasing to £140 per day for five days.
 For more details, please see our pricing structure.

 Use the enquiry form on this page and we’ll get back to you with all of the details.
 We require a 30% deposit to secure bookings.
 If you would like any more information or have a specific question, please send us a message and we’ll be in touch.

-We will provide all of the safety equipment required, including a helmet and harness.
+We will provide all of the technical climbing equipment, including a helmet and harness if required.
 If you have any of your own equipment that you would like to use, we will encourage you to use it as long as it’s suitable.
 It’s always good to use your own equipment as it will be familiar to you, and will help you to feel more comfortable.
-However, you will need to provide some personal items including a rucksack, waterproofs, suitable footwear and a packed lunch.
+However, you will need to provide some personal items including a rucksack, waterproofs, suitable footwear, and a packed lunch.